 The nominal rate of return on net position is the actual return unadjusted for inflation or other factors.
-The real rate of return adjusts the nominal rate for the effects of inflation using the Higher Education Price Index.
+The real rate of return adjusts the nominal rate for the effects of inflation using the Higher Education Price Index (HEPI).
+Publishers of the HEPI sometimes revise data for prior years as new information becomes available.
+The real rates presented below reflect the HEPI inflation factors published for August 31, 2020 and may differ from rates presented in previous years' reports.